dyhes/zulip/docs/git/troubleshooting.md

 ## Working from multiple computers

-Working from multiple computers with Zulip and Git is fine, but you'll need to pay attention and do a bit of work to ensure all of your work is readily available.
+Working from multiple computers with Aloha and Git is fine, but you'll need to pay attention and do a bit of work to ensure all of your work is readily available.